 Google Cloud lock-in is real.
 These servers are deeply integrated with Google Cloud’s IAM, networking, and service architecture.
 If your infrastructure is on AWS or Azure, these servers offer you almost nothing.
 Even the open-source ones assume Google Cloud credentials and APIs.
 This is a Google Cloud tool for Google Cloud users.

-Workspace is Developer Preview only.
+Workspace is still Developer Preview only.
 The most broadly useful servers (Gmail, Drive, Calendar) require enrollment in a preview program and carry no SLA.
+Rollout began May 1 but no GA date has been announced.
 For production Workspace automation, the community-built google_workspace_mcp may still be more practical.

 Documentation remains scattered.
 The google/mcp repo is a directory of links, not a comprehensive guide.
 With 50+ servers across multiple categories, finding specific tool documentation requires navigating many different pages on cloud.google.com.